bloodstiller/bloodstiller.com/content/Articles/26062025-Nixos-Running-Unstable-On-Stable.md

 -   **NixOS Configuration**: How to edit `configuration.nix` and understand basic NixOS concepts
 -   **Nix Flakes**: Familiarity with flake structure, inputs, and outputs
--   **Package Management**: Understanding the difference betyouen stable and unstable channels in NixOS
+-   **Package Management**: Understanding the difference between stable and unstable channels in NixOS
 -   **Home Manager**: Basic knowledge of Home Manager configuration (for the advanced setup section)

 If you're new to these concepts, I recommend checking out the [Nix Flakes Wiki](https://nixos.wiki/wiki/Flakes) and [NixOS Wiki](https://nixos.wiki/wiki/NixOS) first.